 Who should not take Omnitrope®?

-Omnitrope should also not be used in children who have completed growth
+Omnitrope should not be used by children or adults that have:

-What should patients tell their doctor before taking Omnitrope?
+What should patients tell their healthcare provider before taking Omnitrope?

 What are the most common side effects of Omnitrope?

 You are encouraged to report negative side effects of prescription drugs to the FDA.
 Visit www.fda.gov/medwatch or call 1-800-FDA-1088.
 To report SUSPECTED ADVERSE REACTIONS, contact Sandoz Inc. at 1-800-525-8747 or FDA at 1-800-FDA-1088 or www.fda.gov/medwatch